NYU-IOS-App-Developers/Group-App-Project/README.md

 **Flow Navigation** (Screen to Screen)
 * Login Screen with two choices --> Sign in or Register
 * if Sign in:
-* Segway into Recipe Section ( A feed of all of your interesting recipes )
+* Segway into Recipe Section Screen ( A feed of all of your interesting recipes grouped by courses)
+* Segway into Recipe Feed if you choose a particular course on Recipe Section (breakfast / lunch / dinner / dessert, etc.)
-* Segway to Recipe Detail Screen if you choose one of buttons on Recipe Section
+* Segway to Recipe Detail Screen if you choose one of buttons on Recipe Feed
 * Segway from Social Media Feed to Creation Screen
 * Segway into Settings Screen from Profile Tab.